department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/ask-users-for/files.md

 When a document has successfully uploaded, the card will display the uploaded file name in bold with an option to delete the file.
 Depending on the form, there may be a dropdown in the card to select the document type.
 If multiple files are allowed, the upload button will move beneath the card to give the user the option of adding more files one-by-one.

+#### Delete state

+When a user triggers an action to remove or delete an upload file a modal confirming their action is presented.
+Within the modal the user can confirm and continue or cancel their action.
+This prevents accidental removal of the file which is an action that cannot otherwise be easily undone (the user would have to repeat the uplaod process).

 #### Error state

 {% include storybook-preview.html story="components-va-file-input--error-message#error-message" link_text="va-file-input--error-message" %}